 1, Stull Cemetery, Kansas

 What makes Stull worth taking seriously is not the folklore but what keeps happening to people who go there.
 Douglas County authorities have had to repeatedly close access after incidents.
 One account from the 1970s describes an investigator whose colleague disappeared for several hours, turning up later with burns that emergency room staff could not explain.
-Vehicles stalling near the site comes up often enough in reports to form a pattern.
+Vehicles stalling near the site come up often enough in reports to form a pattern.

 Temperature drops get reported frequently, along with sounds coming from a particular oak tree.
 The psychological aftermath seems to last longer than you would expect from a simple scare.
 Multiple visitors have described persistent anxiety or disturbing dreams that continued weeks after leaving.
 Whether you attribute that to supernatural influence or the power of suggestion combined with an objectively unnerving location, the practical result is the same.